bcgov/bcdg/docs/index.md

 ## Future Topics

-In the spirit of #Agile and #WorkingInTheOpen, we're starting lean with what we know now and working iteratively to improve and enhance this content.
+In the spirit of #Agile and #WorkingInTheOpen, we're taking an iterative approach to publishing new guidance.

-Future potential topics for this document include:
+Potential topics for this guide include:

 - Digital Government 101
-- Ways of Working in the BC Government
+- Ways of working in the B.C. government
 - Supports for developers
 - Developer communities
 - Application lifecycle